Caroline Bithell

 • Cultural policy and heritage management

-• The politics and aesthetics of world music
+• Politics and aesthetics of world music

 • Fieldwork methodology and ethics

-My monograph A Different Voice, A Different Song: Reclaiming Community through the Natural Voice and World Song explores the history and significance of the natural voice movement and reveals how and why songs from non-Western traditions inform the movement's ideological, methodological and ethical principles while contributing in often unexpected ways to the rewards reported by participants.
+My monograph A Different Voice, A Different Song: Reclaiming Community through the Natural Voice and World Song (2014) explores the history and significance of the natural voice movement and reveals how and why songs from the world’s oral traditions inform the movement's ideological, methodological and ethical principles while contributing in often unexpected ways to the rewards reported by participants.
 I show how the natural voice movement has become a key player in the democratisation of singing, representing a powerful force for building community and promoting intercultural understanding.

-The Oxford Handbook of Music Revival grew out of my long-standing fascination with questions of cultural revival and transformation.
+The Oxford Handbook of Music Revival (2014) grew out of my long-standing fascination with questions of cultural revival and transformation.
 The volume presents new theoretical perspectives on processes of revival, illustrated through a selection of ethnographic case studies of music and dance cultures from around the world by thirty contributing authors.
 Together, these reveal the potency of acts of revival, resurgence, restoration and renewal in shaping musical landscapes and transforming social experience.

 Teaching

-Undergraduate
+Undergraduate teaching

 • Dissertation

-Postgraduate taught (Master's)
+Postgraduate teaching (Master's)

 • Ethno/Musicology in Action: Fieldwork and Ethnography